Abortion bans fail in conservative South Carolina, Nebraska

 Likewise, some of the South Carolina Republican holdouts shared last week that they received anatomical backbone figurines from an anti-abortion group urging them to “grow a spine” and pass a ban starting at conception.

-Massey, the South Carolina majority leader, showed his frustration after Thursday’s vote in a debate that marked his last ditch effort to break an impasse on the ban with just days left in a legislative session.
-The session began shortly after the South Carolina Supreme Court struck down a 2021 law banning abortion when cardiac activity is detected — about six weeks into pregnancy.
+The South Carolina vote came with days left in a session that began shortly after the state’s highest court struck down a 2021 law banning abortion when cardiac activity is detected, about six weeks into pregnancy.
+Since then, both chambers have advanced abortion bans at differing stages — a disagreement that Massey, the Senate majority leader, hoped to resolve by considering the stricter House bill.

-Massey issued a warning for the ban’s fiercest Republican opponent after the vote.
+Frustrated after his last-ditch effort to break the impasse, Massey issued a warning for the ban’s fiercest Republican opponent.

-“The response to Sen. Senn will be in 2024,” Massey told reporters Thursday, referring to elections set to take place next year.
+“The response to Sen. Senn will be in 2024,” Massey told reporters after the vote, referring to elections next year.

 Fourteen states have bans in place on abortion at all stages of pregnancy.
 Four other states have bans throughout pregnancy where enforcement is blocked by courts.
 The majority of those bans were adopted in anticipation of Roe being overturned, and most do not have exceptions for rape or incest.